Quantum mechanics revisited (v.3): HILBERT SPACE

-iv) From there the Henderson theorem states that, if M is infinite dimensional, it can be embedded as an open subset $H_{0}$\ of an infinite dimensional separable real Hilbert space H, defined uniquely up to isomorphism.
-There is a countable, locally finite, simplicial complex K such that M is homeomorphic to $\left[ K\right] \times H$\ .
-Moreover this structure is smooth and the set $H-H_{0}$ is isomorphic to H, $\partial H_{0} $ is homeomorphic to $H_{0}$ and $\overline{H}_{0}$ (Henderson, JCD Th.1324).
-So $H-H_{0}$ is connected and its complement $H_{0}$ is also connected.
-If M is finite dimensional, say N, it can be embedded in $ \mathbb{R} ^{N}$ which is a finite dimensional Hilbert space$.$ And we come back to the classical picture of statistical mechanics with a finite dimensional configuration space.
+ii) As M is a metrizable manifold, modelled on an infinite dimensional separable Fr\'{e}chet space, the Henderson's theorem (Henderson - corollary 5, Maths.1386) states that it can be embedded as a open subset $\Omega$ of an infinite dimensional separable Hilbert space $H$, defined up to isomorphism.
+Moreover this structure is smooth, the set $H-\Omega$ is homeomorphic to $H$, the border $\partial\Omega$ is homeomorphic to $\Omega$ and its closure $\overline{\Omega}$.